Office of Community Corrections

 Presumptive Prison Bound Project

 The Presumptive Prison Bound (PPB) project began at the end of 2007.
 This project is a collaborative effort between Kent County's Prosecutors Office, Clerk's Office, Probation Department, Office of Community Corrections, and the Circuit Court Judges and staff.
 The purpose of this project is to decrease the length of time from conviction to sentencing for offenders who are most likely "prison bound" thereby saving jail beds at the Kent County Correctional Facility (KCCF).
 The average length of time from conviction to sentencing for PPB cases prior to the initiation of the project stood at approximately 60.3 days.
 Through the partnership and work of all of the different departments listed above that length of time has decreased for the PPB cases to a low of 27.0 days in 2013.
-From 2008 to 2013 the PPB project has saved Kent County approximately 2.4 million dollars through jail bed savings.
+From the inception of the program, Kent County has saved millions of dollars through jail bed savings.

 The role of Community Corrections in the PPB project is to monitor the cases that if convicted will most likely result in a prison sentence, assist the Probation Department in completing the Presentence Interview (PSI) with the offender, and collecting and evaluating the data for the project.